hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 the most.

-Slurm Workload Manager is also used on the clusters at UGent (but with a wrapper that still accepts Torque job scripts with some limitations) and will also be the scheduler on Hortense, the successor of the BrENIAC Tier-1 system.
+Slurm Workload Manager is also used on the clusters at UGent (but with a wrapper that still accepts Torque job scripts with some limitations) and will also be the scheduler on the current VSC Tier-1 system, Hortense.

 Historically, Slurm was an acronym of **S**\imple **L**\inux **U**\tility for **R**\esource **M**\anagement.
 The development started around 2002 at Lawrence Livermore